ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-02-28-how-to-switch-to-iss-art-from-another-software-development-partner.md

 **Ensure the data completeness**

 Make sure that all the artifacts (documentation, schemes, code, etc.) of the project are located in the repository.
-There shouldn’t be any documents or code that exist only on the developers’ machines or in a private repository controlled by the service provider.
+There shouldn't be any documents or code that exist only on the developers' machines or in a private repository controlled by the service provider.
 For this purpose, you may have to build the code from the sources, deploy and run the application on the prepared environment.
 In addition, the application will need to be tested.
 But the time spent is worth it.

 **Take the time to transfer all the artifacts**

 This is not an instant process, and it requires the participation of various experts – analysts, developers, managers, testers, architects.
-A proven format is: the team who hands over all the artifacts holds several meetings where it shares the key points of the project, its deployment, customer’s business, etc., with the demonstration of the project related documents, and the accepting side asks all the questions it has.
+A proven format is: the team who hands over all the artifacts holds several meetings where it shares the key points of the project, its deployment, customer's business, etc., with the demonstration of the project related documents, and the accepting side asks all the questions it has.
 After getting familiar with the project materials received, the accepting side might still have some questions left.
 Therefore, it may be useful to hold additional meetings to answer the questions.

 Most likely, this time will have to be paid for (by both sides of the process).